 This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

-My mother passed away this year at age 84.
+My mother passed away at age 84.
 While her estate was fairly modest, here is some estate planning lessons we learned about her estate.

 Give While You Are Alive